webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Finishing-Blow.md

 ---
 aliases:
 - Finishing Blow
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/5
-  - Abilities
+- Ability/Tier/High
-  - Abilitiesnabler
+- Ability/Pool/Might
-type:
-  - Enabler
+- Ability/Categories/Special-Attack
 ---

-# Finishing Blow
+## Finishing Blow

-**Type**: Enabler
+>5+  Might

 If your foe is prone, stunned, or somehow helpless or incapacitated when you strike, you inflict 7 additional points of damage on a successful hit.
 Enabler.